 Wide-angle fisheye lens cameras are often the sensor of choice to visually capture a car's surroundings.
 Obtaining a bird’s-eye-view (BEV) representation from multiple such car-mounted cameras is of tremendous value for advanced driver-assistance systems and autonomous vehicles; the clear presentation of the location and scale of objects in a BEV is helpful for downstream tasks such as lane keeping and object tracking.
 However, BEV generation in such cases is more challenging than typical image stitching owing to the strong visual distortion produced by the fisheye lenses and the violation of the flat earth assumption during homography estimation.
-As a research intern at Volvo Cars, %First,
+As a research intern at Volvo Cars, I proposed generating the BEV images and the corresponding segmentation maps using homography-informed spatial-transformer networks that address the distortion by spatially manipulating the feature maps (patent application filed).
+In a subsequent Volvo Cars-sponsored project at the University of Washington, we develop an attention-based network for obtaining BEV segmentation and height maps, which incorporates the camera parameters in its design to overcome the challenges due to the flat earth assumption.

 Ultrasound testing is often used during non-destructive evaluation (NDE) of parts to detect manufacturing defects such as wrinkles.
 As a part of Boeing's data science effort at UW though the Boeing Advanced Research Center (BARC), we developed a novel deep learning-based method for automated detection of wrinkle defects in parts made of composite materials.
-We use Faster R-CNN to locate wrinkles from ultrasound scans of composite parts, thereby replacing manual inspection.
-Additionally, we use standard image processing techniques to determine certain geometric and physical parameters of the detected wrinkles to enable further classification according to their severities.
+We used Faster R-CNN to locate wrinkles from ultrasound scans of composite parts, thereby replacing manual inspection.
+Additionally, we used standard image processing techniques to determine certain geometric and physical parameters of the detected wrinkles to enable further classification according to their severities.

 Composite materials, comprising carbon-fiber reinforced polymers, are used in manufacturing aircraft structures due to their combination of high strength and low density.
 The manufacturing process is, however, challenging in terms of quality control, which makes accurate in-process inspection of composite parts particularly important.
 Therefore, we developed a method for detecting tow ends of laid fibers from grayscale images using semantic segmentation.
 We use a modified U-Net structure, trained using psuedo-labeling, for semantic segmentation of images.
 Then, a series of post-processing steps are performed to extract tow ends from the segmentation maps.
 A presentation on this work, was awarded the best presentation at the 2019 Boeing Technical Excellence Conference.
 (See more)